 Leaving Shkoder, press north-east into Albania’s mountainous border region in preparation for the Valbona Theth trek.
 This is by far the most beautiful part of the country and vies for the most dramatic natural landscape in the whole region.

-The first step is to cross Koman Lake and the Drin River via a massive prehistoric gorge carved through the mountains.
+After travelling to the ferry terminal by road, the first step is to cross Koman Lake (Lake Komani) and the Drin River via a massive prehistoric gorge carved through the mountains.
 After a few hours on the water, the legendary Koman Ferry terminates in the village of Fierza, where you then jump in a furgon to travel the rest of the way to Valbona (Valbonë).

 For full details about getting from Shkoder to Valbona and instructions on how to buy tickets, see this guide.